 Over 6,000 lawsuits were filed against companies whose websites allegedly breached the Americans with Disability Act in the past four years alone.
 The reasoning behind most of these cases was that screen readers used by visually impaired people could not be used to read the websites in question.

 Pacific Trial Attorneys, a plaintiff’s firm, is largely responsible for filing many of these lawsuits.
+Other law firms, such as Berokim Law in California (Kousha Berokim) have send demand letters to websites claiming that they are inaccessible.

 One of these lawsuits, filed against the San Diego County Credit Union, was dismissed after the County Superior Court decided that the ADA and California’s Unruh Act are not applicable to websites as a matter of law.
 The Court also ordered the plaintiff and Pacific Trial Attorneys to pay the Credit Union for its attorney’s fees.